decaby7e/wireguard-burner-digitalocean/README.md

 - Add parameters to wg-burner.py to specify number of clients, time to keep server up, etc.

 - Steps 2a - 2b will be automated in the future with an additional script.

+- In the future, it is possible that I will move the Droplet object to its own repository with some additonal content.